 Remember, we are using the adhesive vinyl as a stencil, so we just need the outline.

 Now, it’s time to apply the vinyl to the coir doormat.
 So, grab your coir doormat and make sure you have everything moved out of the way and ready to apply the vinyl.
 CAREFULLY, remove the backing from the adhesive vinyl.
 I found that laying the vinyl side down and kind of rolling the backing at an angle works best for removing the backing from the vinyl without the use of transfer tape.

 Carefully, pick up your adhesive vinyl and gently lay it down on top of the coir mat, sticky side down.
-Align the design up on the mat exactly where you want it and then apply gentle pressure with your fingers all over the vinyl, paying special attention to the outline of the words and paws.
+Align the design upon the mat exactly where you want it and then apply gentle pressure with your fingers all over the vinyl, paying special attention to the outline of the words and paws.
 Also, don’t forget about the piece of vinyl in the tail of the letter Y and the top of the letter O.

 With your vinyl in place on the mat and smoothed out, it’s time to paint!
 Using a foam pouncer, dab paint onto the mat, following your stenciled design.

 I found that I did not need to wipe off excess paint from the pouncer.
 Just dip the pouncer in the paint and dab it onto the mat.
-Be sure to pounce up and down on the mat.
+Be sure to bounce up and down on the mat.
 No twisting or brushing.
 Just use a nice up and down motion.
 Dip.
 Pounce.
 Dip.
 Pounce.
 Pounce.
 Dip…… You get the idea.

 When you are happy with the painting, it’s time to remove the vinyl and admire your work!
 You’ll want to allow the paint to dry completely before actually using the doormat.
 Also, if you’re going to use your mat outdoors, you may want to apply a protective sealant to help extend the life of your painted masterpiece.